Skip to main content

 • Switch plans

 When Open Enrollment happens — and how long it lasts — depends on you how you’re covered.
-If you have employer-sponsored coverage, your employer sets the Open Enrollment dates.
+If you have employer-sponsored health coverage, your employer sets the Open Enrollment dates.
 If you have an ACA plan, Open Enrollment normally happens between November 1 and January 15.

 You may also qualify for a Special Enrollment Period (SEP).
 There are certain situations, known as qualifying life events, that allow you to make changes to your plan outside of the Open Enrollment Period, explains Michelle Katz, L.P.N.
 She’s a health advocate based in Washington, D.C.